Privacy Policy

 How to request Endeavour Foundation to stop sending communications

-An individual wishing to cease receiving communications may do so by either clicking the ‘Unsubscribe’ link on an email, or by contacting the Privacy Team using the details below.
-However, if we need to continue to send you communications, such as for financial matters, we will not be able to stop this.
+An individual wishing to cease receiving communications from us may do so by either clicking the ‘Unsubscribe’ link on an email, or by contacting the Privacy Team using the details below.
+However, if we need to continue to send you factual non-marketing communications, such as for financial matters, we will not be able to stop this.

 Contact Us